ember-learn/handbook/ember-releases.md

 tool-new-release api-docs
 ```

+Note: This process may take quite a while to run so you should ensure your computer does not sleep during the process.

-Note: when this succeeds with no errors it still takes a while for the new version to show up in https://api.emberjs.com/ember/release
+Note: When this succeeds with no errors it still takes a while for the new version to show up in https://api.emberjs.com/ember/release

-Note: if it's taking a very long time to show up then you probably need to perge the cache in Fastly.
-Log into https://fastly.com and click `Purge` and then `Purge all` for `api.emberjs.com`
+Note: If it's taking a very long time to show up then you probably need to purge the cache in Fastly.
+Log into https://fastly.com and click `Purge` and then `Purge all` for `api.emberjs.com`.
+Even after purging the cache, it may take many hours for the cache to be cleared.
+It may help to check different browsers in private browser windows.

 <details>
     <summary>Fallback 💁 manual process</summary>